 Some 3 years after my visit to Spokane, a ministry mentor—unaware of my journey—hesitantly showed me an application to Healing Rooms training which was taking place in Frankston, some 45 mins drive from where we live.

 It was not something I would normally be interested in.
 However, because of my trip to Spokane, I my interest was piqued.
 I took the brochure and asked one of my trusted leaders if she would like to attend with me and check out the training.
 We could then decide whether it would be suitable for our whole team to undergo the training at a later date.

 During the first morning session, my excitement grew as our presenter showed slides that included the very Healing Rooms I had visited in Spokane, and discussed John G Lake’s ministry.

-After the final session of the day, Sandi and I were anointed and prayed for by the Healing Rooms team.
+After the final session of the day, my friend Sandi and I were anointed and prayed for by the Healing Rooms team.
 A heavy burden of intercession fell upon me—and the power of God hit me.
-I tell the story in my post, ‘When God Shows Up, How Will You Respond?’

 Sandi Bonavita, who accompanied me that day, caught the vision of the Healing Rooms.
 Sandi and another team member, gifted in healing, began ministering regularly at the Frankston Healing Rooms.